CZB666-wdnmd/kernelsu_redbull/README.md

 Base on [Building Kernels](https://source.android.com/docs/setup/build/building-kernels) and [KernelSU](https://github.com/tiann/KernelSU)
 Support Pixel 5 (redfin)
 It should also support Pixel 5a (barbet) and Pixel 4a (5G) (bramble).
 I dont have these devices so i cannot test it. (you may need to repack the boot.img)
-You can download it from release and flash.
+You can download it from release and then flash it.
 Or you can build it yourself by following the workflow file.
 ## Somethings may important
 exec.c open.c read_write.c stat.c are from kernel source and moodded to work with ksu(because kprobe seems doesnt work)